 Going the Extra Mile — Because We Care

-Travelling is all about experience yet the experience is not only decided by the flight classes, hotel rooms or written itineraries.
-China Highlights always strives to offer you a China tour with beautiful memory.
-This page shows some pieces of other travelers’ experiences when troubles and problems come across in their tour with us.
-Of course, nothing or nobody is perfect, but we have been trying to make sure your every problem is solved in good way and in time.
-We do that, only because we care.
+Travelling is all about experience yet the experience is not only decided by the flight class, hotel rooms, or written itineraries.
+China Highlights always strives to offer a China tour with beautiful memories.
+This page shows some of our customers’ experiences when troubles and problems were encountered in their tours with us.
+Of course, nothing or nobody is perfect, but we try to make sure every problem is solved in a good and timely way .
+We do that because we care.

 What might happen to you if you travel to a foreign country without the required visa?
 Can you imagine the trouble, disappointment, and loss you might have?

 A group of three Australians traveled to China with China Highlights recently (March 1–6, 2013).
 They chose Hong Kong as their gateway city, and their next destinations were Macau and Beijing.
 Our circumspective Hong Kong tour guide Chas Ye, when communicating with our customers, found out they didn’t have the necessary China visa for the Beijing leg of their tour, notified us at China Highlights, and accompanied them to apply for their Chinese visas, so that they would not be stopped from completing their Beijing tour.

 Circumspective Chas Ye helped the McGraths to avoid troubles of traveling to the Chinese Mainland without the required visas.

 The heavy rain of June 24th, 2012, in Beijing put countless people in panic and danger, including the Schadles.
 Their train had already left the station but was made return due to the severe rain.